 visit, appearance, advent

 Advent is the four weeks preceding Christmas.
-Every Sunday begins the beginning of a new way to look at and celebrate Christ.
+Every Sunday marks the beginning of a new way to look at and celebrate Christ.
 Last week, we lit our first candle and celebrated Christ the seed.
 The seed of Abraham who would come through a royal line and be the savior of us all.
-We planted paper whites which are not really seeds but bulbs.
-Jameson likes to visit them in the morning and say, “Hey little guys!”
+We planted paper white bulbs to wait and see.
+We watch our seeds for signs of life.
+We wait for the first shoots of green just as we symbolically wait for the arrival of the baby king.
+Jameson likes to visit our little bulbs in the morning and say, “Hey little guys!”

-We lit our candle and prayed.
+We lit the first of four candles in our advent wreath and prayed.
 We pondered Jesus the seed.
 And we didn’t go nuts trying to create a Pinterest moment.
+It was homely and homey and peaceful.

 This week we celebrate Jesus the Star.
 When God showed Abraham that he was to produce the seed of our salvation he showed him by asking him to look at the stars.
 And behold, it was a star which lit the way to the Christ child who, in fact, was a star himself.
 The Bright and Morning Star.